 (C) At least 5% of all low-income Units at 30% or less of AMI (7 points).

 (6) Tiebreaker.
 In the event that two or more Applications receive the same number of points based on the scoring criteria above, staff will recommend for award the Application that proposes the greatest percentage of 30% AMI MFDL Units within the Development that would convert to households at 15% AMI in the event of a tie as represented in the Tiebreaker Certification submitted at the time of Application.

+(7) Application Changes between Submission and Award.
+Changes to Applications where scoring is utilized under Chapter 13 will not be allowed between submission and award.

 §13.7.
 Maximum Funding Requests and Minimum Number of MFDL Units.